 You can use any kind of utensil in a hard-anodized pan and you should not have to worry that you will scratch it.
 While it has a smooth surface that should reduce sticking, it is not completely non-stick.
 Some food may stick to the surface, making it hard to clean.
 You may want to use this kind of cookware for liquids and movable foods.
 If you do need to clean it, you can use regular dish soap or a gentle scrub brush to lightly remove debris.
 Harsh cleaning products and steel wool materials should be completely avoided.

 How to Store Anodized Cookware

-Even though hard anodized cookware has a more durable finish, it should be properly stored to prevent scratches in the finish or dents in the pans.
+Even though hard anodized cookware has a more durable finish, it should be cared for properly, including storing appropriately to prevent scratches in the finish or dents in the pans.
 There are various ways to store cookware including using a pot rack, designating a cabinet space, or using in-cabinet slide-out racks.

 Specially treated aluminum like this is twice as strong as stainless steel.
 While you can stack multiple pieces on top of each other, you don't want to put it on top of or inside of other pots and pans from different brands, as the hard surface can cause damage to them.

 There are worries that there are some potential health risks by cooking with anodized aluminum.
 However, there isn't any conclusive scientific research that suggests it's dangerous.

 Quality anodized aluminum cookware is fine to cook with.
 However, ordinary aluminum and scratched anodized aluminum pots and pans are riskier to use because the acids in foods such as tomato sauce react with the metal and increase the aluminum content of food.
 Any tiny amount of aluminum from hard-anodized cookware would be insignificant.